ritik-078/Music-Player/README.md

 # Music-Player
-A simple music player made with HTML,CSS and JavaScript.
+A simple User Interface of a music player created in HTML, CSS and JavaScript.